wcasper/math207spring2024/extras/syllabus.md

 * Location: MH 501 Computer Lab

 ## Course catalog description
 Solutions to differential equations and systems of differential equations.
 Role of linear algebra in solving differential equations.
 Introduction of vector spaces, bases, eigenvalues.
-Modeling using modern computing software.Â .
+Modeling using modern computing software.
 **Course prerequisites:** MATH 107 with a "C" (2.0) or better; MATH 106 or MATH 150B with a "C" (2.0) or better.

 ## Course Material